-Class size is limited; everyone will have the opportunity for the undivided attention of the instructor as they work through the program.
-Further, opportunities for discussion, brain-storming, experimenting and sharing experiences with fellow attendees contribute greatly to the overall success of this forum.
+Class size is limited which means that everyone will have the undivided attention of the instructor as they work through the program.
+Each workshop experience will afford opportunities for discussion, brain-storming, experimenting and sharing experiences with fellow attendees, all of which contribute to the overall success of each workshop.

-Attendees will be standing, cooking and working throughout the class.
+Please be aware that workshop participants will be standing, cooking and working throughout the class.
 Please wear a chef coat, comfortable, closed-toe shoes, long pants and have long hair tied back.
-You may wish to bring your own knives, a laptop or note-taking supplies.
+You may wish to bring your own knives, a laptop or other note-taking supplies.

 View images from past workshops: